GuilhermeTeixeira13/Multi-Threaded-Server/README.md

 some initial processing of the request outside of the worker threads; you will want the master thread to perform this work, which requires that it read from the network descriptor.

+# Program Specifications
+For this project, you will be implementing both the server and the client.
+Your web server must be invoked exactly as follows:

+server [portnum] [threads] [buffers] [schedalg]

+The command line arguments to your web server are to be interpreted as follows.
+- portnum: the port number that the web server should listen on; the basic web server already handles this argument.
+- threads: the number of worker threads that should be created within the web server.
+Must be a positive integer.
+- buffers: the number of request connections that can be accepted at one time.
+Must be a positive integer.
+Note that it is not an error for more or less threads to be created than buffers. o Exemple: we have 5 worker threads and accept a maximum of 25 connections o Exemple: we have 5 worker threads and accept a maximum of 2 connections
+• schedalg: the scheduling algorithm to be performed.
+One of ANY, FIFO, HPSC, or HPDC.
+For example, if you run your program as server 5003 8 16 FIFO then your web server will listen to port 5003, create 8 worker threads for handling http requests, allocate 16 buffers for connections that are currently in progress (or waiting), and use FIFO scheduling for arriving requests.

 ## Online Content that helped us
 https://www.youtube.com/watch?v=Pg_4Jz8ZIH4&list=RDCMUCwd5VFu4KoJNjkWJZMFJGHQ&index=4
 https://www.youtube.com/watch?v=FMNnusHqjpw&list=RDCMUCwd5VFu4KoJNjkWJZMFJGHQ&start_radio=1&t=5s